yashish/Lessons-From-The-Trenches/LangChain/LangGraph_vs_Traditional.md

 ## 1. Traditional Software Methods/Functions (Deterministic)

-- You write a function → it executes the same way every time.
+You write a function → it executes the same way every time.
-- Good for:
+- **Good for:**
 	- API calls
 	- Data processing
 	- Workflows with strict rules

 ## 2. AI/Multi-Agent Workflows (Probabilistic)

-- An LLM response can vary run to run.
+Unlike traditional functions, an LLM’s response can change each run.

-- State needs to be tracked:
+- **Requires explicit state tracking:**
-	- Memory of conversation
+    - Conversation memory
     - Task progress
-	- Errors
+    - Error handling
-	- Retries
+    - Retry logic
-- Agents may hand off control to other agents dynamically (not pre-coded).
+- Agents can dynamically hand off control to other agents (not just fixed sequences).

-> You need something more flexible than just “call function A then function B.”
+> You need a more flexible approach than simply “call function A, then function B.”

 ---